dend/hw-updater/README.md

 4. Run the project: `cd src && python -m hwu`

 A local XML feed will be generated in the `src` directory.

+## FAQ

+### Why does this project need to exist?

+Channel 9 doesn't produce a clean audio-only feed, which breaks Spotify ingress for the podcast.
+The application cleans up the updated feed, and commits it [to a forked one](https://github.com/dendeli-work/feeds), that only has the required content.

+### Is this a long-term solution?

+No.